ceshine/ceshine-hugo/content/post/2026/20260428-array-record-pytorch/index.md

 For sequential access, reading a few ArrayRecord files is undoubtedly faster than reading hundreds of thousands of small image files.
 However, this is not as obvious in random access scenarios.

 In this section, I'll provide some references that may offer empirical evidence and theoretical explanations for the claim that ArrayRecord provides better random access than reading a large number of small files.
-Please note that, based on my research, it's unclear that if ArrayRecord always performs better.
+Please note that, based on my research, it's unclear whether ArrayRecord always performs better.
 However, we can say that it performs at least on par with the alternative approach of reading a large number of small files and should perform much better in some scenarios.

 ### Per-file Overhead